zipperer/multiplayer-git/Exercise-3.md

 # Exercise 3

-In this phase of the project, we want to switch from `merge` to `rebase` when integrating our own changes with those of our team mates.
+In this phase of the project, we want to switch from `merge` to `rebase` when integrating our own changes with those of our teammates.

 You can do this manually by running `git pull --rebase` instead of a regular `git pull`.
 This will invoke the usual *fetch*, and then rebase your local changes on top of the fetched changes instead of doing the normal *merge*.